St0lenThunda/spiritual-gifts-docs/workflows/document-implementation.md

 **Status**: Completed ✅

 ## Summary
-Brief description of what was implemented.
+Brief description of what was implemented

 ## Issues Addressed / Features Added
 - Point 1